 - Centre for Irish and Scottish Studies

-- Centre for Research on Colonial Culture
+- Centre for Research on Colonial Culture website and blog

 - Comparative and Cross-Cultural Studies

 - Cultures, Histories and Identities in Film, Media, and Literature

 - Early Modern Thought

 - Pacific Studies